 Architects, engineers and consultants are continually demanding higher performance and creating newer and more complex designs.
 Our in-house engineering team and research centre are constantly testing new designs solutions, enabling architects and engineers the design flexibility they require.
 It is this intense level of testing backed by over forty years of experience that gives the end user the confidence to know that Pilkington Planar™ delivers the safest product on the market.

 Pilkington Planar™ structural glazing system provides a flush glass surface by utilising stainless steel fittings housed in countersunk holes to fix the glass facade back to the structure instead of using the more conventional framed systems.
 The result is a fully engineered system with the minimum of structure and the maximum visual clarity.
 A silicone seal between adjacent panels provides weatherproofing.

 Quality is assured by the use of Pilkington glass, with fabrication and design carried out in an ISO 9001 certified manufacturing facility in St Helens, UK.
 Operating under the ISO 14001 environmental management system.

-For more detailed information on the Pilkington Planar™ structural glazing system, click on the image below.
+Click on the image below for more detailed information on the Pilkington Planar™ structural glazing system.
 Alternatively, to view some of our latest projects in the UK and the USA, click on the rotating projects below